arodu/cakephp-tebo/README.md

 ],
 ```

+> [!NOTE]
-After adding the command, you can test it by sending `/prices` to the bot.
+> After adding the command, you can test it by sending `/prices` to the bot.

 ### Bake a New Action
-Or you can bake a new action using the following command:
+Also, you can bake a new action using the following command:

 ```bash
 bin/cake bake action Prices